Tonga

 Manufacture and distribute quality foods, beverages and household cleaning and cosmetic products across Pacific-wide distribution network partners include Anchor, Coca Cola, Goodman Fielder, Heineken and Diageo.

-Punjas also has in-house design, printing, plastic bottling and cardboard box-making operations
+Punjas also has in-house design, printing, plastic bottling and cardboard box-making operations.

 Supplier Overview